Lease agreements and application process

 No remaining rights of renewal

-If a lease or licence expires and does not have any remaining rights of renewal, a new application will be required by completing the Approval in Principle form and following the section above labelled 'Other agreement types'.
+If a lease or licence expires and does not have any remaining rights of renewal, a new agreement must be prepared and entered into.
+Follow the instructions above for the relevant type of occupancy arrangement.

 With remaining rights of renewal

-• A letter from the third party to the Board outlining their request to action a remaining right of renewal under the appropriate clause in their lease / licence; and
+• The third party should provide written notice to the school board requesting to action a remaining right of renewal under the appropriate clause in their lease/licence.

-Your property advisor will submit these documents to the Ownership and Occupancy team who will update the Ministry’s records to reflect the new expiry date.
+The Ownership and Occupancy team will update our records to reflect the new expiry date.

 If you have any situations that are unclear, please contact your property advisor.